michaelreynolds/michaelreynolds/README.md

-Hi there I'm Michael 👋
+Hi there 👋

+I'm a product designer but sometimes dabble in the fun stuff too.
+CSS/SASS is my jam.
 <!--
 **michaelreynolds/michaelreynolds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.